a-maliarov/amazoncaptcha/README.md

 ```

 ## Quick Snippet
 An example of the constructor usage.
-Scroll a bit down to see some tasty class methods.
+Scroll a bit down to see some tasty class methods. **For consistency across different devices, it is highly recommended to use `fromlink` class method**.
 ```python
 from amazoncaptcha import AmazonCaptcha